The

 history and an ongoing tradition.

-and goals of The Arts Center.
+the mission and goals of ArtCentric.

 The